Comparative study of ${}^6$He $\beta$-decay based on different similarity-renormalization-group evolved chiral interactions: Introduction

 There have been indications~\cite{Pastore2018,Gysbers2019,King2020} that $g_A$ quenching might originate from lack of correlations in shell-model wave functions, and possibly from two-body axial current contributions that tend to decrease the matrix element calculated with the leading one-body GT operator~\cite{Gysbers2019}.
 In this context, it is interesting to note that the Gysbers {\it et al.}~study~\cite{Gysbers2019} consistently finds these two-body contributions to generally have the opposite sign relative to the leading GT contributions in nuclei with mass number $A>3$.
 This is in contrast to the results of Refs.~\cite{Pastore2018,King2020}, in which the sign of the one- and two-body contributions is the same, at least in light nuclei with mass number $A \leq 10$, the only ones accessible at this time to Green's function Monte Carlo (GFMC) methods.
 The origin of this difference is yet to be clarified.
 Of course, the comparison of results obtained by different groups is difficult owing to the different models adopted to describe nuclear interactions, and the different methods used to solve the nuclear quantum many-body problem.
 At this point in time, what can be stated with confidence is that Gysbergs {\it et al.}~\cite{Gysbers2019} and the authors of Refs.~\cite{Pastore2018,King2020} only agree on the magnitude of the two-body corrections: they are small in the $ A \leq10$ mass range.

-In this work, in an attempt to understand the origin of this discrepancy (possibly resulting in an unpremeditated effort to add to the existing confusion!), we present a calculation of the GTME contributing to the $\beta$-decay of $\Hes$, within the hyperspherical-harmonics (HH) method developed by the Pisa group~\cite{Kievsky2008,Marcucci2019}, and recently extended to deal with $A\,$=$\,6$ nuclei~\cite{Gnech2020}.
+In this work, in an attempt to understand the origin of this discrepancy, we present a calculation of the GTME contributing to the $\beta$-decay of $\Hes$, within the hyperspherical-harmonics (HH) method developed by the Pisa group~\cite{Kievsky2008,Marcucci2019}, and recently extended to deal with $A\,$=$\,6$ nuclei~\cite{Gnech2020}.
 The $\Hes$ and $\Li$ wave functions are obtained from a Hamiltonian including two-nucleon ($2N$) interactions only.
 Three-nucleon ($3N$) interactions are neglected, since it is not yet possible to incorporate them in HH calculations of $A\,$=$\,6$ nuclei (although some progress in this direction has been recently made, see Ref.~\cite{Schiavilla2021}, by including the $3N$ contact interaction that enters pionless effective field theory at leading order).

 We adopt $2N$ interactions obtained in two different formulations of $\chi$EFT: one~\cite{Entem2017} includes pions and nucleons as degrees of freedom, while the other~\cite{Piarulli2015,Piarulli2016} also includes $\Delta$-isobars.
-To each of these, we apply the Similarity Renormalization Group (SRG) unitary transformation~\cite{Bogner2007} in order to accelerate the convergence rate of the HH expansion.
+To each of these, we apply the similarity renormalization group (SRG) unitary transformation~\cite{Bogner2007} in order to accelerate the convergence rate of the HH expansion.
 In reference to the nuclear axial currents, we use the chiral models of Refs.~\cite{Baroni2016} and~\cite{Baroni2018} in conjunction with the $\Delta$-less and $\Delta$-full interactions, respectively.
 These currents are treated without applying the proper SRG transformations.
 Clearly, the absence of both $3N$ interactions and the proper SRG-evolution of interactions and currents does not allow us to obtain a complete and fully consistent description of the process.
 Nevertheless, having an independent method that can deal with different interactions could prove helpful in clarifying the origin of some of the tensions mentioned above.